 Cannibalistic zombies run amok throughout the world.
 Within an army base in the Everglades, Dr. Matthew Logan experiments with captive zombies, which he believes could be trained to be docile.
 As supplies in the base dwindle, tension surfaces between the scientists and the military personnel protecting the base.
 To secure the continued support of Captain Henry Rhodes after the latter took over the base, Logan reveals Bud, his proudest creation.
 This is a docile zombie seemingly capable of remembering fragments of his previous life, and with the ability to engage in basic human activities too.

-Day of the Dead didn’t fare too well during its big screen release.
+Day of the Dead didn’t fare too well during its big-screen release.
 Audiences entered cinemas expecting an upgrade of the gleeful gorefest found in the previous two episodes.
-They did get what they want.
-But only after an hour of intense human drama, some parts of which worthy for Shakespearean stage.
+They did get what they want, but only after an hour of intense human drama, some parts of which were worthy for Shakespearean stage.

 Watch this to get a feel of the incredible devotion and creativity of producers in days when CGI was but a myth.

 Skip this if you’re solely interested in splatter.
-Or at least, just fast forward to the second half.
+Or at least, fast forward to the second half.